 Sit on the floor (my preferred position) or lie flat, and start focusing on your breath.

 “Close your eyes to pull your attention within,” she tells us.
 “I would then bring your attention (in your mind’s eye) to the first chakra point: the base, which is your connection to the earth.
-I would ask that this be shown to me in whichever way is best for me (or you!), be it the colour we are taught is associated with it, be it a symbol or a word.
+I would ask that this be shown to me in whichever way is best for me (or you!), be it the color we are taught is associated with it, be it a symbol or a word.

-“Then I would start to focus on the chakra itself—visualise a wheel spinning; watch the direction of its flow, breathing into the light, the shape, the space, just observing and trusting.
+“Then I would start to focus on the chakra itself—visualize a wheel spinning; watch the direction of its flow, breathing into the light, the shape, space, just observing and trusting.
 Watch as your breath expands the light—the brightness of the chakra.
 (This is the cleansing; the brighter and more vivid, the better.
 The mind will try to tell you it is not working but it is.)
-Now start to visualise it spinning in a clockwise direction; feel its warmth or coolness.
+Now start to visualize it spinning in a clockwise direction; feel its warmth or coolness.
 Every breath sent with the intention to expand and cleanse is a powerful source.

 “Now you move up and repeat at each point, working your way up and up.
 There is no rush—each chakra is individual.
 Remember that some will require more love on different days.
 As you reach your crown chakra, allow yourself in your mind’s eye to step back and witness your whole body.
 Scan the whole body—is everything open and aligned?
 Breathe into every point, and then allow your breath to move from the crown chakra right through to the base and back up again; this feels delicious, as here you have found your flow.

 “Remember, trust your gut—you will intuitively know where you need to spend more time.
 Some points will expand with ease, and others will be more resistant, so this is where you come back to work next time.
-It’s important to observe, because you will witness each time you do the meditation just how different you are by day, by week, by month.
+It’s important to observe because you will witness each time you do the meditation just how different you are by day, by week, by month.
 This is how you ‘measure’ your results.”

 “The second option is ideal if you want to focus on a specific area that correlates with where you wish to focus emotionally,” she shares.

 “Start by focusing on what you really want to concentrate your efforts on and focus on that chakra.
 Let's take, for example, expanding your voice.
 Here you would need to turn to your throat chakra.
 You would begin as before but your attention would come directly to the throat (the space just outside your body rather than your tonsils!).
-You would then visualise the wheel spinning and enlarging with every breath, and you would add a mantra here: ‘I am willing to release all that binds me, I allow myself to centre and flow.’”
+You would then visualize the wheel spinning and enlarging with every breath, and you would add a mantra here: ‘I am willing to release all that binds me, I allow myself to center and flow.’”